GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step05/Tutorial.rst

 Specifying the output formats
 ----------------------------------

-In this section, we request an output of the results in VTK format and an output of the restart file.
+In this section, we request an output of the results in VTK format.
-Note that the names defined here must match the names used in the **Events** XML block to define the output frequency.
+Note that the name defined here must match the name used in the **Events** XML block to define the output frequency.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/benchmarks/Egg/dead_oil_egg.xml
   :language: xml